grumdrig/slog/guide.md

 the form of a variable type and verbal description, separated by a colon.
 For
 example:

-	export "bool : Shoot first, ask questions later" var Haphazard_behavior
+	export "checkbox : Shoot first, ask questions later" var Haphazard_behavior

-Since, in this case, the type is given as `bool`, the variable is presented as a checkbox and the variable will by initialized by a 0 if unchecked, and a 1 if checked.
+Since, in this case, the type is given as `checkbox`, the variable is presented as a checkbox.

-Other valid export types are:
+The valid export types are:

-`enum opt1 opt2 ...`
+`checkbox`
+: Presents a checkbox; the variable will be set to 0 if unchecked, and a 1 if checked.

+`select *opt1* *opt2* ...`
-: Presents a set of options to select from.
+: Presents a drop-down list to select from.
 The variable takes on the value of the 0-based index of the selected option.
+Underscores in the options will be converted to spaces for display

-`range min to max`
+`range *min* to *max*`
 : Presents a slider ranging from `min` to `max`

 If no type is given, a (numeric) text box is presented to the user.
 The